 How NHRA driver, David Grubnic, spends his weekends off

-Kalitta Motorsports David Grubnic took advantage of his weekend off from the NHRA Full Throttle Drag Racing Series to compete in the annual Sandhills Open Road Challenge Saturday in Arnold, Nebraska, where he took third-place honors for his class in his rookie attempt.
+Kalitta Motorsports' Top Fuel driver, David Grubnic took advantage of his weekend off from the NHRA Full Throttle Drag Racing Series to compete in the 2012 Sandhills Open Road Challenge in Arnold, Nebraska, where he took third-place honors for his class in his rookie attempt.